Submitty Server Version Control Repositories

 Submitty will checkout the latest version of your code committed and pushed to the server, and will run any automated tests and automated grading on the assignment.
 When complete, you will see the results of this testing and grading on the website.

-If you notice any problems with your work, you can modify the code on your local machine, commit those changes, push the commit to the server, and then press the blue “Grade My Repository” button again.
+If you notice any problems with your work, you can modify the code on your local machine, commit those changes, push the commit to the server, and then press the green “Grade My Repository” button again.

 4. TODO: We eventually plan to add a ‘hook’ to trigger repository grading in some situations (on each push to the server, and/or just before the assignment deadline).
 But currently this remains a manual step.